From the KnowledgeBase

-Princeton Google accounts have access to 30GB of shared storage.
+Princeton Google accounts have access to an unlimited quota of shared storage.

 - All undergraduate students have Google Drive accounts created automatically.

-- Faculty, staff, and graduate students can request Princeton Google Drive accounts and have 30GB of space.
+- Faculty, staff, and graduate students can request Princeton Google Drive accounts and have an unlimited quota of space.
 See: www.princeton.edu/google for instructions on how to request an account, sync your University passwords, and begin using Google Drive.

 Access Princeton Google Drive from any computer or device by going to: drive.google.com.